 At the same time, we also happened to pass by a stall called Waja Kambing Bakar (Waja Roasted Lamb).
 Remember our previous food review?
 Remember our family member who is a big fan of Lamb?
 Looking at his facial expression ogling at the roasting meats, he tried their BBQ Lamb Skewers and Meatball, and then you could tell that he was extremely satisfied with his purchase.
 The skewers were tender and did not have the musty lamb smell.
 Don’t believe us?
 Why don’t you try just one skewer?
 We’re pretty sure it will leaving you wanting more!
 However, we cannot say the same with regards to the meatball.
 We didn’t find anything to shout about, though it was springy and does not fall apart easily.
 We spent RM10 for 10 meat balls that was served with mashed potato and BBQ Sauce.

 Fans of food from the land of the rising sun, we urge you to try Meru Takoyaki.
 Remember this stall whenever you patronize this bazaar as the price is really reasonable.
-There are 3 types of Takoyaki on offer here, namely Octopus, Prawn and Chicken.
+There are 3 types of Takoyaki – Octopus, Prawn and Chicken.
 Tako = Diced Octopus and Yaki = Fried Batter, which is how the name of this dish was derived.
 Sadly, when we arrived, there were only Prawn and Chicken options, as Octopus had sold out!
-Guess this is a popular dish in Ipoh.
-In my opinion, I prefer Prawn Takoyaki versus Chicken, but the texture of the batter – it was really fluffy and soft.
+In my opinion, I prefer Prawn Takoyaki versus Chicken.
+The texture of the batter was really fluffy and soft.
 In all honestly, what brings out the taste of the Takoyaki was it’s sauce.
 We spoke to the seller and were told that they home make their own sauce and as such, is more suited to our Malaysian palates.
 Till today, I cannot forget the mouth watering combination of bonito flakes with takoyaki sauce.